pss959/EasyMaker3D/PublicDoc/docs/Quickstart.rst

 .. incimage:: /images/QuickstartTorus.jpg 220px right

 Next you will move the torus a little to the right.
-Hit :shortcut:`Space` to switch from the specialized torus tool to the general translation tool.
+Click on the icon on the top left shelf or hit :shortcut:`Space` to switch from the specialized torus tool to the general translation tool.

 Drag the handle on the right side of the torus to the right until it has moved 5 units.
 You will notice that as you drag the torus, feedback appears to show